 Special Circumstances for Minors Under 16

-Effective February 1, 2008, children under 16 (formerly 14), at the time of application, must appear in person, and both parents need to be present and provide unequivocal consent to passport issuance by signing the application in front of the consular officer.
+Children under 16 (formerly 14), at the time of application, must appear in person, and both parents need to be present and provide unequivocal consent to passport issuance by signing the application in front of the consular officer.
 In the event that one parent is unavoidably unable to be present at the time of the interview, that parent must submit a signed and notarized statement of consent (DS-3053) in order for the child to be issued a U.S. passport.
 The consent must be in the English language and can be notarized by any American notary or at U.S. Embassies and Consulates abroad.

 In the event that only one parent can provide consent for the passport application, the applying parent must complete the form (DS-5525): Statement of Exigent/Special Circumstances.
 The applying parent should also be prepared to supply any applicable legal or custody documents that support the explanation of circumstances.